If you’ve been looking for the right greige paint, you’ve probably bumped into Benjamin Moore’s Revere Pewter.

 Revere Pewter is warm-toned grey paint color.

 Revere Pewter is a classic paint color that works well in kitchens, living rooms, entryways, and other areas.
-It looks well in a variety of house designs and with a wide range of decor.
+It looks well in various house designs and with a wide range of decor.

 Light has an impact on how the color appears.
 For example, in a room with a lot of light and a North exposure, the color might appear pretty grey with traces of green.